cric96/experiment-2022-acsos-round-rl/README.md

-# Experiments for DISCOLI 2022
+# Experiments for ACSOS 2022

 This repository contains the experiments done for the integration of Reinforcement Learning in the Aggregate Computing Stack.
 In particular, here we deploy Distributed Q-Learning to reduce the power consumption of the entire system.
 ## Requirements: